PhilipDaniels/gpx_simplifier/README.md

 # TODO
 - MaxSpeed - include distance of this point
-- Use crow flies distance for resumption
+- 'Summary' to be in bold.
 - Extract the extension information from the GPX - need to go back to manual parsing?
 Use speed from the GPX in preference to trying to derive it.